nawabahmadreshi/documentation/pages/getting-started/deep-link-routing.md

 {% if page.cordova %}
 {% highlight js %}
-Unfortunately not supported on this plaform.
+Unfortunately not supported on this platform.
 {% endhighlight %}
 {% endif %}